Flynn resigns amid controversy over Russia contacts

 - The move comes less than a month into the job

-Washington (CNN)Embattled White House national security adviser Michael Flynn resigned Monday night.
+Washington (CNN)Embattled White House national security adviser Michael Flynn resigned Monday night, an abrupt end to a brief tenure.

 His departure came just after reports surfaced the Justice Department warned the Trump administration last month that Flynn misled administration officials regarding his communications with the Russian ambassador to the United States and was potentially vulnerable to blackmail by the Russians.